Most data centers are built to withstand strong winds and rain, but hurricanes represent a higher threat level.

 All disaster recovery systems are regularly maintained.
 Scheduled tasks include:

-All testing protocols are benchmarked, meaning that they are tracked over time instead of treated as standalone ‘pass/fail’ tests.
-This enables facility managers to determine the efficacy of the current system and spot areas for improvement.
+All testing protocols are benchmarked, which is tracked over time instead of treated as standalone ‘pass/fail’ tests.
+This enables facility managers to determine the current system's efficacy and spot improvement areas.

-Orlando colocation center IT staff, department heads, and other employees are fully versed on disaster recovery steps and business continuity protocols.
+Orlando colocation center IT staff, department heads, and other employees are fully versed in disaster recovery steps and business continuity protocols.

 The Bottom Line